VictorLpr/Dataviz_NobelPrizes/README.md

-**Nobel Prizes World Finder** offers a visual and engaging exploration of Nobel Prize data from around the world, from 1901 to the present.
+# **Nobel Prizes World Finder - _Dataviz_**

+This project offers a visual and engaging exploration of Nobel Prize data from around the world, from 1901 to the present.

 Discover the laureates, their categories, and their contributions through an interactive world map.